sieve-project/sieve/docs/demo.md

 ```
 The controller immediately deletes the statefulset when seeing non-nil `deletionTimestamp` without checking the ownership of the statefulset in `prepareForDeletion`.

-Combining the `TIME TRAVEL DESCRIPTION` and the `DEBUGGING SUGGESTION` from Sonar, the bug is identified:
+Combining the `TIME TRAVEL DESCRIPTION` and the `DEBUGGING SUGGESTION` from Sieve, the bug is identified:
-After the rabbitmq cluster gets recreated, Sonar makes the controller time travel back to see the non-nil `deletionTimestamp` (caused by the previous rabbitmq cluster deletion).
+After the rabbitmq cluster gets recreated, Sieve makes the controller time travel back to see the non-nil `deletionTimestamp` (caused by the previous rabbitmq cluster deletion).
 Since the controller does not check statefuset ownership in `prepareForDeletion`, it immediately deletes the currently running statefulset as a reaction of seeing the stale `deletionTimestamp`.

 The detected bug is filed at https://github.com/rabbitmq/cluster-operator/issues/648 and has been fixed.

-### How does Sonar find bugs?
+### How does Sieve find bugs?
-To detect time-travel bugs, Sonar runs in two phases to force the controller to experience time travel by injecting apiserver pause and controller restart.
+To detect time-travel bugs, Sieve runs in two phases to force the controller to experience time travel by injecting apiserver pause and controller restart.

-The first phase is called *learning phase* where Sonar runs the test workload (without any injection) and records the events triggering controller reconciliation and side effects (resource creation/deletion/update) invoked by the controller.
-Sonar analyzes the controller trace and generates the time-travel config to guide the following testing phase.
-Sonar also records the cluster status and controller behavior as part of the testing oracle.
+The first phase is called *learning phase* where Sieve runs the test workload (without any injection) and records the events triggering controller reconciliation and side effects (resource creation/deletion/update) invoked by the controller.
+Sieve analyzes the controller trace and generates the time-travel config to guide the following testing phase.
+Sieve also records the cluster status and controller behavior as part of the testing oracle.

-The second phase is called *testing phase* where Sonar runs the test workload and injects apiserver pause and controller restart at certain timing according to the time-travel config.
-Sonar compares the cluster status and controller behavior in the testing run and the learning run, and generates a bug report if any inconsistency is detected.
+The second phase is called *testing phase* where Sieve runs the test workload and injects apiserver pause and controller restart at certain timing according to the time-travel config.
+Sieve compares the cluster status and controller behavior in the testing run and the learning run, and generates a bug report if any inconsistency is detected.

 ### What is in the time-travel config?